-Millions of men, women and children in Mexico have elevated blood level levels.
+Up to 20% of Mexicans have elevated blood level levels.
 This is from the use of traditional Mexican pottery—the colorful plates, pots and other wares that you see in almost every home and restaurant in the country.
-Traditional Mexican pottery has been produced by local artisans over the past five centuries using leaded glazes, which were introduced by the Spaniards.
+Traditional Mexican pottery has been produced by local artisans over the past five centuries using leaded glazes.

-It is a national problem rooted in a 500-year-old tradition that has, so far, been hard to break.
+It is a national health problem rooted in a 500-year-old tradition that has, so far, been hard to break.

 Since 2008, Pure Earth has been working with local authorities in Mexico to address the issue of lead in pottery.
 Pure Earth’s Barro Aprobado project (Spanish website) is working to raise public awareness about the dangers of leaded pottery, and to promote the use and production of lead-free pottery.
 The project is focused on Morelos state with plans to expand on its success nationwide.